CS386-journal-time/CS386-journal-time/D3_Analysis/D3_Analysis.md

 **Calendar**: A Calendar class displays the days and is essential for User navigation to different Days so they can to create, edit, or view a journal entry.

-**Day**: A Day represents an actual day and corresponds to a journal entry for that specific day.
+**Day**: A Day represents an actual day and corresponds to a journal entry for that specific day which is represented in the calendar.
 Days will be the primary manner in which we organize the journal entries.

 **User**: A User class represents the specific user of the app and is necessary from a login and permission perspective so that their journal entries can be updated, saved, and kept secure.

-**Share**: The Share class supports the users ability to share journal entries by defining what will be shared.
+**Share**: The Share class supports the users ability to share journal entries by defining what will be shared and the manner in which it will be shared.

 **ShareType**: ShareType indicates the manner in which the user plans to share a journal entry.
 For example: email or text message.
+This will be the external application that needs to run for sharing.

 **JournalEntry**: The class for each specific Journal Entry.
 The JournalEntry will be aligned to a specific Day and will contain and help display other objects such as a TextBox and Photo objects.